apache/royale-docs/create-an-application/application-tutorial/view.md

 <js:Label text="{projectName} Commits Log"/>
 ```

-Notice how the text of the label is referencing the projectName variable in the Model by wrapping the variable name in curly braces "{}".
-In Royale, this is known as DataBinding.
-When the compiler sees curly braces in MXML attribute values, it generates code that sets the destination property (in this case, the Label's "text" property) to the value of the expression in the curly braces and also adds code that detects changes to that property and updates the destination property if it changes.
-This greatly reduces the amount of simple code you have to write yourself.
-Otherwise, we'd probably hook up to an initialization event and have to also write:
+Notice how the text of the label uses the projectName variable in the Model by wrapping the variable name in curly braces "{}".
+In Royale, this is known as Data Binding.
+When the compiler sees curly braces in MXML attribute values, it generates code that sets the destination property (in this case, the Label's "text" property) to the value of the expression in the curly braces and also adds code that detects changes to that property and updates the destination property if the source value changes.
+This greatly reduces the amount of simple code you have to write.
+Without data binding, we'd probably hook up to an initialization event and also have to write:

 ```ActionScript
 myLabel.text = projectName;
 ```

-And we'd also have to write change detection code if the value could change at runtime, which it doesn't in this case.
-To read more about DataBinding see this [section].
+And we'd also have to write change detection code if the value could change at runtime (which it doesn't in this case).

+See more about what this powerful feature can do for you on this page: [Data binding](data-driven/data-binding.html).

 Also, a commit message might be too long to read in a row of a DataGrid so we will add a place to display the longer message of a selected commit.

 <js:MultilineLabel text="{commits[dg.selectedIndex].message}" />

-Notice how with DataBinding, we've written very little if any "code" to connect the DataGrid to the MultilineLabel.
+Notice how with data binding, we've written very little "code" to connect the DataGrid to the MultilineLabel.

-We could use DataBinding to connect the commits array to the DataGrid, but it turns out the commits array is initialized to an empty array at startup and the commits variable is never assigned a different array so it never changes its value, only the contents of the thing it references change.
-So DataBinding only detects changes in the expression, not changes to internal things referenced by the expression.
-Now it is possible to create something other than an Array that will dispatch change events so DataBinding will react, but due to the way the commits array is populated, that might result in updating the view for every commit, which isn't necessary (might make a cool visual effect as rows appear though).
-There are multiple other ways to implement a way to hook up the commits array to the DataGrid, but for this case, we will listen for a dataReady event from the data model and assign the commits array then.
+We could use data binding to connect the commits array to the DataGrid, but it turns out the commits array is initialized to an empty array at startup and the commits variable is never assigned a different array so it never changes its value.
+Only the contents of the thing it references change.
+So data binding only detects changes in the expression, not changes to internal things referenced by the expression.

+It is possible to create something other than an Array that will dispatch change events so data binding will react, but due to the way the commits array is populated, that might result in updating the view for every commit, which isn't necessary (it might make a cool visual effect as rows appear, though).
+There are many other ways to hook up the commits array to the DataGrid, but for this case, we will listen for a dataReady event from the data model and assign the commits array then.

 In the script block we add a handler for the dataReady event.

 ```ActionScript
 import org.apache.royale.collections.ArrayList;